amandamu0780/SQL_RFM_Ecommerce/README.md

 3) Retention Programs: Establish retention programs for at-risk clients by focusing on personalized marketing campaigns.
 For these customers, the most popular category is furniture.

-4) Regular Customers: Regular customers are a valuable part of the company, being the second most profitable category.
+4) Regular Customers: Regular customers are a valuable part of the company, being the second most profitable segment.
 More feedback and engagement are necessary to record more buying patterns and convert them into loyal customers.